 CATL delayed the $5bn Swiss IPO.

-Chinese battery giant CATL's plan to raise at least $5bn in Swiss global depository receipts has been delayed as Beijing regulators raise concerns over the large scale of the offering, DealStreetAsia
+Chinese battery giant CATL's plan to raise at least $5bn in Swiss global depository receipts has been delayed as Beijing regulators raise concerns over the large scale of the offering, DealStreetAsia reported.

 The world's largest battery maker, formally known as Contemporary Amperex Technology, had expected to receive a green light for the listing in Zurich from the Chinese securities regulator by the end of January.
 But the process is taking longer than expected.